champcharuphat/introduction-to-panda/README.md

 ## introduction-to-pandas
-- Learn about basic method of pandas
+- Learn about basic methods of pandas